LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Experiments and Results

 \subsection{Trends in bootstrapped self-training}

-As shown in Table~\ref{tab:bootstrapping_ablations}, the quality of segmentation masks improves with each round of self-training until it saturates or declines in later rounds.
+In Table~\ref{tab:bootstrapping_ablations}, we report the mean-IoU scores for bootstrapped self-training of segmentation networks trained on the DAVIS16, SegTrackv2 and FBMS59 datasets.
+The pseudo-ground-truths (scores reported under `Round 0') are either obtained through our flow-guided graph-cut approach (Sec.~\ref{sec:graph_cut_for_vos}), or in a zero-shot manner from a network trained on another dataset.
+We observe, in each case, that the quality of segmentation masks improves with each round of self-training until it saturates or declines in later rounds.
 Training on a collection of video frames enables the network to consolidate information across these examples and thus yields more accurate object segmentations.